dddrrreee/cs240lx-20spr/labs/3-logic-analyzer/README.md

 I will say, the most common mistake in improving code is having fancy theories, and doing lots of stuff before you actually measure.
 I'd suggest:
-  1. Try to figure out simple things to improve and test your hypothesis by measure at each step of the way that things are improving.
+  1. Try to figure out simple, important things to improve and test your hypothesis by measure at each step of the way that things are improving.
      You'll want multiple runs.
   2. Always look at the machine code.
-If it's too hard to figure out, seperate out smaller kernels to see what is going on.
+If it's too hard to figure out, separate out smaller kernels to see what is going on.
   3. Think about what is the critical path.
 There are many pieces about this you can improve that have little effect.
 Get the right thing done.